Reference¶

 Constructor Parameters

-• port (int, optional): Port number for the SFTP connection (default is 22).
+- port (int): Port number for SFTP connection (default is 22).

 copy_obj()